Long COVID and contrast sensitivity: early reports and open questions

 Take the test now.
 Three minutes today, three minutes next month.
 The first is a snapshot.
 The second is the start of a comparison only you can make.

-- Davis, H. E., Assaf, G. S., McCorkell, L., Wei, H., Low, R. J., Re'em, Y., Redfield, S., Austin, J. P., & Akrami, A. (2021).
-Characterizing long COVID in an international cohort: 7 months of symptoms and their impact.
-EClinicalMedicine, 38, 101019.
-International online cohort study of 3,762 people with confirmed or suspected Long COVID across 56 countries, cataloguing more than 200 reported symptoms across multiple body systems.
-The load-bearing modern citation for the breadth and persistence of Long COVID symptoms past six months; the visual-symptom rows in the inventory are part of the original survey data even though they aren't the headline finding.
+Davis HE, Assaf GS, McCorkell L, Wei H, Low RJ, Re'em Y, Redfield S, Austin JP, Akrami A. Characterizing long COVID in an international cohort: 7 months of symptoms and their impact.
+EClinicalMedicine.
+2021;38:101019.
+International online cohort study of 3,762 people with confirmed or suspected Long COVID across 56 countries, estimating the prevalence of 203 symptoms across 10 organ systems.
+The load-bearing modern citation for the breadth and persistence of Long COVID symptoms past six/seven months; the visual-symptom rows in the inventory are part of the original survey data even though they aren't the headline finding.
+PubMed. ↩

-- Kavanagh, E. (2022).
-Long Covid brain fog: a neuroinflammation phenomenon?
-Oxford Open Immunology, 3(1), iqac007.
-Narrative review of the case that the cognitive symptoms of Long COVID look mechanistically like a neuroinflammatory phenomenon, with detailed discussion of how inflammatory cytokine signalling affects long-term potentiation, neurogenesis, and dendritic plasticity.
-Cited here for the mechanism story — neuroinflammation as a plausible substrate that would, if correct, predict subtle changes in contrast processing as a downstream effect.
+Kavanagh E. Long Covid brain fog: a neuroinflammation phenomenon?
+Oxf Open Immunol.
+2022;3(1):iqac007.
+Narrative review of the case that the cognitive symptoms of Long COVID look mechanistically like a neuroinflammatory phenomenon, discussing how inflammatory cytokine signalling affects long-term potentiation and depression, neurogenesis, and dendritic sprouting.
+Cited for the mechanism story — neuroinflammation as a plausible substrate that would, if correct, predict subtle changes in contrast processing as a downstream effect.
 Framed in the post as hypothesis, not established mechanism.
+PubMed. ↩

-- Pelli, D. G., Robson, J. G., & Wilkins, A. J. (1988).
+Pelli DG, Robson JG, Wilkins AJ.
 The design of a new letter chart for measuring contrast sensitivity.
-Clinical Vision Sciences, 2, 187–199.
-The original Pelli-Robson chart paper, still the most widely used clinical letter-based contrast sensitivity test.
-Test-retest repeatability of about ±0.15 log units and a clinically meaningful change threshold of about ±0.30 log units — the variance anchor that motivates the trend-over-multiple-sessions reading rather than reliance on any single result.
+Clin Vis Sci.
+1988;2(3):187–199.
+The Pelli-Robson chart — still the most widely used clinical letter-based contrast sensitivity test.
+Even on it, test-retest repeatability is only about ±0.15 log units, with a clinically meaningful change of about ±0.30 log units (the repeatability figures established by Elliott, Sanderson & Conkey, Ophthalmic Physiol Opt.
+1990;10(1):21–24) — the variance anchor that motivates the trend-over-multiple-sessions reading rather than reliance on any single result.
+(Published in Clinical Vision Sciences, which is not indexed in PubMed and carries no registered DOI, so no stable external link is available.) ↩